Board/Authority Authorized Courses Policy

 Issued and in effect January 2004

-The Ministry of Education encourages boards of education and independent school authorities to offer locally relevant courses to meet the needs and interests of students.
+The Ministry of Education encourages boards of education, independent school authorities, and offshore school authorities to offer locally relevant courses to meet the needs and interests of students.

 The School Act (PDF), Sections 85 (2) (i) and 168 (2) (b):